-Hiking out of the Town Tnki the Ausangate mountain revealed itself quickly.
-It was teasing us with its prospect of glaciers, rainbow mountain, red valley multi colored lakes and high altitude camping.
-After a four hour hike we got to the base of Ausangate in Upis.
-We hiked the afternoon in yellow fields filled with lamas, alpacas and friendly dogs, At the end of the afternoon we were clear of the village and settlements.
-We set up camp at 4600m curious of what this trek would have in store for us.
+Hiking out of the Town Tinki the Ausangate mountain revealed itself quickly.
+It was teasing us with its prospect of glaciers, rainbow mountain, the red valley, colored lakes and high altitude camping.
+The first day we hiked through yellow fields filled with lamas, alpacas and friendly dogs.
+At the end of the afternoon we got to the base of the Ausangate glacier.
+We set up camp at camping site Upis, situated at an altitude of 4600 m.
+The first glimp on the glacier made us curious of what this trek would have in store for us.

 Day 2 : Upis to Anantapata

 The lamas and alpacas kept looking curiously at us while we were getting closer and closer to the Ausangate glacier.
+The morning consisted mainly of a long climb.
 Happy to reach the top, we felt on top of the world, with the words ‘arriba Peru’ written with stones on the pass.
 The next valley showed us a completely different scenery.
-Glaciers are exchanged for yellow valleys, it almost looked like a painting.
+Glaciers were exchanged for yellow valleys, it almost looked like a painting.
 Since we decided to visit rainbow mountain and the red valley, we deviated from the main Ausangate trail and hiked to Anantapata from where we would hike to rainbow mountain the next day.
 After a long day we were happy to set up camp and watch the stars.

 Day 3 : day hike to rainbow mountain and the red valley

 We left our tent with belongings at Anantapata, and only carried a small daypack to visit the rainbow mountain and the red valley.
-Our initial plan was to leave in the middle of the night to get to rainbow mountain before sunrise and before all the other tourists.
+Our initial plan was to leave very early to get to rainbow mountain before sunrise and before all the other tourists.
 But because temperatures at night get far below zero, we failed to get out of the tent in the middle of the night.
 Eventually, we left at 7:30 for rainbow mountain.

 We arrived at rainbow mountain at 9:30 and we were not the only tourists up there!
 We escaped the crowds as soon as possible and continued our hike to the red valley.
-We enjoyed the views and after 3 hours spending around red valley and the rainbow mountain we hiked back to our tents.
+We enjoyed the beautiful views on the red valley.
+After 3 hours we hiked back to our tents.
 We packed everything and continued our hike to camping spot at Laguna Ausangatecocha.